 Sometimes a novel springs from research I don’t realise I’m doing.
 I’ll be reading a non-fiction book or listening to a fascinating radio show or see a great documentary and it will give me a great idea.
 That’s how my sekrit project novel, what I just finished first draft of, got started.1

 Many books at once

 I have learned to always jot down new ideas.
 For me they’re rarely ideas, per se, more often they’re a fragment or beginning.
 That way I always have a novel to turn to when I’m stuck on the one I’m supposed to be writing.

 The first words I wrote of Liar are:

 I’m a liar.
 I don’t do it on purpose.
 Well, okay, yeah, I do.
 But it’s not like I have a choice.
 It’s just what comes out of my mouth.
 If my mouth is closed then I’m cool, no lies at all.

-At the time I had already started, but not finished, the book that was to become How To Ditch Your Fairy and was on deadline to finish Magic Lessons, the second book in the Magic or Madness trilogy.
+At the time I was on deadline to finish Magic Lessons, the second book in the Magic or Madness trilogy.
 I was also hard at work on the Daughters of Earth anthology.
 It was not a good time to start a new book, but I was stuck on Magic Lessons: so the day before it was due with my US publisher I started writing HTDYF.